USS Everett F. Larson (DD-830): ROKS Jeon Buk (DD-916)

 Everett F. Larson was transferred to South Korea on 30 October 1972.
 She served in the Republic of Korea Navy as ROKS Jeonbuk (DD-916).

+in 2018, the ship was used to film the psychological thriller movie Human, Space, Time and Human.

 She was decommissioned by Korea in December 1999, and became a museum ship at Gangneung Unification Park, Gangneung, South Korea.
 By 2021, the city was spending $264,500 annually to maintain the aging structure of the 76 year-old ship.
 Facing rising costs and decreased tourism (due in part to the COVID-19 pandemic), she was returned to the Korean navy and dismantled in December 2021.